-Study shows limits on brain's ability to perceive multifeatured objectsFebruary 14th, 2013 in Psychology & Psychiatry /
+Study shows limits on brain's ability to perceive multifeatured objectsFebruary 14, 2013 in Medicine & Health / Psychology & Psychiatry

 New research sheds light on how the brain encodes objects with multiple features, a fundamental task for the perceptual system.
 The study, published in Psychological Science, a journal of the Association for Psychological Science, suggests that we have limited ability to perceive mixed color-shape associations among objects that exist in several locations.

 Research suggests that neurons that encode a certain feature—shape or color, for example—fire in synchrony with neurons that encode other features of the same object.
 Psychological scientists Liat Goldfarb of the University of Haifa and Anne Treisman of Princeton University hypothesized that if this neural-synchrony explanation were true, then synchrony would be impossible in situations in which the same features are paired differently in different objects.

 Say, for example, a person sees a string of letters, "XOOX," and the letters are printed in alternating colors, red and green.
 Both letter shape and letter color need to be encoded, but the associations between letter shape and letter color are mixed (i.e., the first X is red, while the second X is green), which should make neural synchrony impossible.

 "The perceptual system can either know how many Xs there are or how many reds there are, but it cannot know both at the same time," Goldfarb and Treisman explain.

 The researchers investigated their hypothesis in two experiments, in which they presented participants with strings of green and red Xs and Os and asked them to compare the number of Xs with the number of red letters (i.e., more Xs, more reds, or the same).

 Participants' responses to unique color-shape associations were significantly faster and more accurate than were their responses to displays with mixed color-shape associations.